Link: Apply now for the Aeroplan® Credit Card

 - Aeroplan Super Elite members can use these for economy, premium economy, or business class awards worldwide

-The ultimate million dollar companion certificate
+The world’s ultimate companion certificate

 - You can take a companion with you on Air Canada or any partner airline in any class an unlimited number of times, and 100% of the points redeemed for them will be reimbursed